All Products

 Network connectivity solutions

-If the source instance supports public network access, you can use an Internet NAT gateway to connect various types of source instances to the VPC of the destination instance.
-This topic describes how to configure the destination instance, which is an RDS for PostgreSQL instance, to establish network connectivity using an Internet NAT gateway.
+If your source instance supports public network access, use an Internet NAT gateway to connect it to the VPC of the destination instance.
+The steps below describe how to configure an Internet NAT gateway for the destination RDS instance.

-For source instances that do not support public network access, you can use a CEN instance to establish network connectivity.
+If the source instance does not support public network access, use a CEN instance instead.
 For more information, see Establish network connectivity by configuring a CEN instance.

 Configure an Internet NAT gateway for the destination instance